port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/circleci-workflow/circleci-workflow.md

 <br></br>

-Create the following Python script in your repository ot either create/update or get Port entities:

 :::note
 In this example, we use Python modules which need to be installed.
 You can use the following `requirements.txt`: